-This truly is our favorite recipe for a prime rib roast.
-In fact, we think it’s the best roast prime rib recipe out there!
+This truly is our favorite recipe for a roast.
 We are going to show you how to cook a boneless prime rib roast in the oven perfectly.

 How to Cook Prime Rib Roast

 It truly is so easy to learn how to cook a boneless prime rib roast perfectly.
-Cooking prime rib roast comes down to how many people you are serving and the desired doneness for your roast.
+It simply comes down to how many people you are serving and the desired doneness for your roast.
 Here are the instructions you need for making an easy prime rib recipe in the oven: